scriptingstudio/msomtu/README.md

 * **Caution**: do not remove fonts from the `Fonts` folder!
 These are minimum needed for the MSO applications to work.
 * File operations are case insensitive.
 * Apply thinning after every MSO update.
 * Default settings for the `-lang` and `-proof` parameters: *english* and *russian*.
 It depends on your system locale and common sense: for MSO integrity it is better to leave english.
 You can change any default settings in code for your needs.
+Default languages are reserved from deletion.

 ## Usage